combinatorist/resume/README.md

 - CASA (Court Appointed Special Advocates) gets high-risk neglect / abuse cases triaged from juvenile court.
 - Then, the organization (usually county level) matches 1 volunteer to each case / family.
-- The court gives the volunteer access to all records for the child to mentor, monitor, and support them.
+- The court gives the volunteer access to all the child's records to mentor, monitor, and support them.
 - The court solicits our official recommendation about the child's best interest for a permanent placement.
 - Our presence often leads to greater accountability over the many fragmented organizations that serve the family.